 Because the MQTT protocol was not designed with security in mind, the protocol has traditionally been used in secure back-end networks for application-specific purposes.
 MQTT's topic structure can easily form a huge tree, and there's no clear way to divide a tree into smaller logical domains that can be federated.
 This makes it difficult to create a globally scalable MQTT network because, as the size of the topic tree grows, the complexity increases.

 Another negative aspect of MQTT is its lack of interoperability.
 Because message payloads are binary, with no information as to how they are encoded, problems can arise -- especially in open architectures where different applications from different manufacturers are supposed to work seamlessly with each other.

-Authenticating clients with client-side certificates is not a simple process and there's no way in MQTT, except by proprietary out-of-band means, to control who owns a topic and who can publish information on it.
+Authenticating clients with client-side certificates is not a simple process, and there's no way in MQTT, except using proprietary out-of-band means, to control who owns a topic and who can publish information on it.
 This makes it very easy to inject harmful messages, either willfully or by mistake, into the network.